 Roger Corman Recalls Death Threats, LSD Trips at Provincetown Film Festival

-During an onstage conversation with John Waters, who presented him with the Filmmaker on the Edge Award, Corman talked about his run-in with the Hell's Angels and revealed why he tried LSD only once.
+During an onstage conversation with John Waters, who presented him with the Filmmaker on the Edge Award, Corman talked about his run-in with the Hell's Angels and revealed why he tried acid only once.

 PROVINCETOWN, Mass. – Trashmeister John Waters and King of the B's Roger Corman were a match made in cult-movie heaven at the 14th annual Provincetown International Film Festival, which wrapped Sunday.